SoftUni-Internal/interactive-content/EN/00-Unit-Testing/04-Unit-Testing-Approaches.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/01.JS-Applications-Unit-Testing/EN/interactive-js-apps-unit-testing-21-why-test-driven-development-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-- TDD (Test Driven Development) helps find issues in an early stage of the project and avoid having to rework parts of out code
+- TDD (Test Driven Development) helps find **issues** in an **early** stage of the project and avoid having to rework parts of out code

-- Writing code to satisfy certain conditions helps us acquire greater focus in the process.
+- Writing code to **satisfy** certain conditions helps us acquire greater focus in the process

-- If we create the tests before writing the code, usually they will be more comprehensive.
+- If we create the tests before writing the code, usually they will be more **comprehensive**

 [/slide]